Green Day: 2023–present: Saviors

 On October 24, 2023, the title of the new album was announced as Saviors, and the album's first single, "The American Dream Is Killing Me", was released.
 The album was released on January 19, 2024.
 The second single, "Look Ma, No Brains!", was released on November 2, 2023.
 A third single, "Dilemma", was announced on December 4, 2023, and released three days later on December 7, 2023.
 On New Year's Eve, Green Day performed "American Idiot" on the television special Dick Clark's New Year's Rockin' Eve.
 Armstrong replaced the line "I'm not a part of a redneck agenda" with "I'm not a part of the MAGA agenda", a reference to Donald Trump's Make America Great Again slogan, in criticism of Trump.
 The album's fourth single, "One Eyed Bastard", was released on January 5, 2024.
 On the evening of January 16, 2024, the band appeared in a surprise performance in the 47th–50th Streets–Rockefeller Center station of the New York subway system, with late-night host Jimmy Fallon joining them on tambourine to help draw attention to the upcoming album and tour, and played several songs, including the recent single "Look Ma, No Brains", "Basket Case", and "American Idiot"; this time, Armstrong left space to let the subway crowd sing out the song's revised line "I'm not a part of the MAGA agenda."
 The album, and a music video for "Bobby Sox", were both released simultaneously on January 19, 2024.
 A music video for "Corvette Summer" was released on July 23, 2024.

 Green Day opened for the FireAid benefit concert on January 30, 2025; it was hosted by both Intuit Dome, and the Kia Forum.
 The band opened with a duet of "Last Night on Earth" with Billie Eilish, followed by "Still Breathing", and "When I Come Around".

-On April 9, 2025, Green Day announced the deluxe edition of Saviors, titled in French Saviors (Édition De Luxe), with "Smash It Like Belushi" released as the first single.
+On April 9, 2025, Green Day announced the deluxe edition of Saviors, with "Smash It Like Belushi" released as the first single.
 The same month, the band performed as headliners in the year's Coachella Festival.
 "Ballyhoo" was released as the second single of Saviors deluxe on May 2, 2025.
 The deluxe edition, and an official music video for "One Eyed Bastard", were both released on May 23, 2025.
+They co-headlined Riot Fest in September 2025 Chicago along with "Weird Al" Yankovic, Blink-182, Jack White, Weezer, and Idles.

+The band performed at the opening ceremony of Super Bowl LX on February 8, 2026.
+Consisting of an instrumental of "Good Riddance", and the band playing "Holiday", "Boulevard of Broken Dreams" and "American Idiot", the performance omitted political references.
+The omission received mixed reactions from fans on social media.
+Two days prior, they performed at a Super Bowl weekend party in San Francisco sponsored by FanDuel and Spotify, where Armstrong pleaded for Immigration Customs and Enforcement agents to "quit their shitty ass jobs" and warned that the Trump Administration would "drop you like a bad fucking habit".